-When you get your wings for, I recommend staying away from the pre-frozen wings.
+When you get your wings, I recommend staying away from the pre-frozen wings.
 Not that there is anything wrong with them necessarily, but the ice glaze on each wing is somewhat of a nuisance for me.
 Instead, opt for the fresh wings.

 Flats are by far my favorite part of the wing, albeit much more of a task to eat.
 True, the flats have less meat on them but the meat to sauce ratio is absolute perfection.
 You see when eating chicken wings, you are more worried about flavor and texture than you are about how much chicken is on the bone.
 This is why even the smallest chicken wings still taste amazing.

 By no means are drums bad.
-Sure the sauce to chicken ration may not be at it’s most delicious.
+Sure the sauce to chicken ratio may not be at its most delicious.
 And yeah they aren’t messy enough.
 That’s right, the mess is part of the lure of the chicken wing and thus very important.
 It’s where the phrase “finger-lickin’ good” makes its money.

 The best oil to fry chicken is definitely peanut oil, but if you’re trying to use a healthier option (or you just don’t want your kitchen to smell like a fast food place), you can use sunflower or even canola oil.